Beijing. An Englishman’s impressions…

-Dedicated with gratitude and love to Elizabeth.
+Dedicated with gratitude and love to Lizzie.
 She made it possible…

 Chapter 1 – Overview of a Fascinating City